wq/wq/docs/app/pages.js.md

 `pages.init(baseurl, opts)` initializes the pages router with a base url (`baseurl`) and other configuration options (`opts`).
 If your application is not running at the top level of your website, you should call `pages.init()` before registering any URLs or the URL matching will not work.
 If specified, `baseurl` should not have a trailing slash.

-There are two available options:
+There are three available options:

 name | purpose
 -----|---------